gokulrejith/C_Vision/Sample/README.md

-# vis_drd19
-Vision for Robotics 2019 - Machine Learning and Deep Learning for Computer Vision
+Machine Learning and Deep Learning for Computer Vision